Yousername1/CVWithJava/target/classes/README.md

 > Click on plus and select "JARs and Directories"

-> Brouse your opencv folder and open it
+> Browse your opencv folder and open it

 > opencv -> build -> java -> opencv-460.jar -> ok